nih-cfde/2023-april-all-hands-meeting/docs/index.md

 # The June 2022 NIH Common Fund Data Ecosystem All-Hands Meeting

+This CFDE Program Meeting (All-Hands Meeting) will bring together the CFDE community to review progress over the past year and discuss strategic issues that impact the ecosystem as a whole.
+This event is being planned as an **in-person** meeting.

 ## June 9-10, 2022

 The Bethesdan Hilton Hotel <br/>
 8120 Wisconsin Avenue <br/>